fbchow/coding-challenge/README.md

 # Introduction
 This is an unfinished attempt at the Data Engineering Code Challenge.
 I used the Python software package Networkx (<https://networkx.github.io/>) for storing the Venmo transaction network graph.

-In between my summer research position, I enjoyed hacking at the well-written code challenge and finally having a change to build a network graph.
-It was refreshing to write in Python because my day-job involves web development, where design goals supercede data infrastructure goals.
-Developing this Code Challenge after work made me realize that I really miss the type of problem solving in data engineering.
+Afer my day job, I enjoyed hacking at the well-written code challenge and finally having a change to build a network graph.
+It was refreshing to write in Python because the language is so expressive -- perfect for building up every node of the data pipeline.
+Developing this Code Challenge at night made me realize that I really miss the type of problem solving in data engineering.

 # Table of Contents